-• The watchdog timer operates only when the user program is executed.
+The watchdog timer operates only when the user program is executed.
 Do not change the value of the frequency change register in the [IO] window or [Memory] window.

-- The internal I/O registers can be accessed from the [IO] window.
-However, note the following when accessing the SDMR register of the bus-state controller.
-Before accessing the SDMR register, specify addresses to be accessed in the I/O-register definition file (SH7318.IO) and then activate the HEW.
+The internal I/O registers can be accessed from the [IO] window.
 After the I/O-register definition file is created, the MPU's specifications may be changed.
 If each I/O register in the I/O-register definition file differs from addresses described in the hardware manual, change the I/O-register definition file according to the description in the hardware manual.
 The I/O-register definition file can be customized depending on its format.
-Note that, however, the E10A emulator does not support the bit-field function. - Verify
+Note that, however, the emulator does not support the bit-field function.